dengxian-xreal/xreal.github.io/docs/05_Release Note/NRSDK 2.3.0.md

 ### What's New:

-- **License Support:**
-  Developers can now apply for access to the Enterprise SDK, which includes APIs for gray camera data, IMU data, and other glasses control functionalities.
-For more information on the available APIs, refer to the [Enterprise SDK Overview].
-If interested, please contact us through the [official website](https://www.xreal.com/contact-us/) to get access.
+- **License Support:**  Enterprise partners can now apply for access to the Enterprise SDK, which includes APIs for gray camera data, IMU data, and other glasses control functionalities.
+If your company is interested in business collaboration, please contact us through the [official website](https://www.xreal.com/contact-us/) to request access.
+- **RGBCamera API:** Added Projection and UnProjection interfaces.
+- **NRMetrics:** Introduced the enableTearCollecting option (note: time-consuming operation), which allows the collection of tear data and outputs results in the Metrics log.
+- **Debounce Mode for Controller Tracker:** Added a new anti-shake mode for mobile ray tracking.
+The debounceMode option has been added to ControllerTracker, with the default set to false.

 ### Improvements
 - **Hand Tracking:**